sylveon/Memorize/ReadMe.md

 Additional utilities are provided for your convenience:

-- `bool IsResultMemorized(T param)`: Verify if a result has been cached
+- `bool IsResultMemorized(T param)`: Verify if a result has been memorized
 - `void ClearMemorizedResults()`: Clear the cache
-- `TResult GetMemorizedResult(T param)`: Get a cached result
+- `TResult GetMemorizedResult(T param)`: Get a memorized result
-- `bool TryGetMemorizedResult(T param, out TResult result)`: Try getting a cached result
+- `bool TryGetMemorizedResult(T param, out TResult result)`: Try getting a memorized result

 Refer to the XML documentation for more info.